 |Relay State||Connection between NC and C||Connection between NO and C|

 DC Power Supply

 This module uses two power supplies to function properly.
 A +5V supply for the logic circuit and a +12V supply for the relay coils.
-By default the board is configured to use +5V supply from External.
-So an USB +5V power is not required.
+By default, the board is configured to use the +5V supply from External.
+So a USB +5V power is not required.
 The +12V supply for the relay coils is not optional and the relay will not switch without this supply.
 Any off the shelf 12V DC power supply can be used for this purpose.
 Make sure to connect the power supply in correct polarity.
 Connect the positive terminal of the power supply to the +12 terminal on the module.
-Connect negative terminal of the power supply to GND terminal of the module.
+Connect the negative terminal of the power supply to the GND terminal of the module.
 Connecting power supply incorrectly can cause damage to the module and/or other devices.

 If for any reason, USB 5V power supply needs to be used for the logic section of the module, the Power Select Jumper should be configured properly before connecting the power supply.
 Please refer to the marking on the board for more details.
 Make sure to connect the power supply in correct polarity.
 Connect the positive terminal of the power supply to the +5V terminal on the module.